sysgain/tl-test/Configuring_Devices.md

 The main tasks for this exercise are as follows:

-1. Verifiying the Device Configuration
+1. Verifying the Device Configuration

-### Task 1: Verifiying the Device Configuration
+### Task 1: Verifying the Device Configuration

 1. Go to **Azure Portal.**
 2. Click on the **Resource Group** and Navigate to the **IoT Hub resource**.